Latest on coronavirus spreading in China and beyond

 **China’s Foreign Ministry said that 27 foreigners in the country have been confirmed infected with the new coronavirus as of Monday morning, and two - one American and one Japanese - had died.

+**China will speed up the provision of medicines that show clinical effects against the coronavirus, state media reported on Monday.

+**Tests aboard the Diamond Princess cruise ship in Japan confirmed at least 65 more cases of coronavirus on Monday, according to the vessel’s captain.

-**Britain on Monday declared the new coronavirus a serious and imminent threat to public health.
+**Britain, which saw its reported cases double from four to eight on Monday, has declared the new coronavirus a serious and imminent threat to public health.

 **Taiwan, which has 18 reported cases, expanded its restrictions on visitors from Hong Kong and Macau on Monday.
 It has earlier stopped mainland Chinese from coming and also banned international cruise ships from docking.